adelansari/c-sharp-notes/00_notes/02_notes.md

 - Pay attention to how constructors are used to initialize objects with default or specific values.
 - Notice the use of `static` keyword and how it affects the behavior of methods and fields.
 - Understand the difference between a class and a struct, and when to use each.
-- Explore the basic principles of OOP and how they are implemented in C#.

 ## Exercises